xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

  - Allow flexible control of acceptable error in each sub HSP.
  - Allow temperature control and include temperautre-dependent correction of HSP.
  - Advanced filtration step based on miscibility and boiling point has been included.
+ - A checklist for candidate selection criteria in different situations is proposed.

 ## Data source